The KWin mailing list is [email protected]. It's rather low traffic.

 - The libkdecorations library, located in libkdecorations/*, which is used for communication between the core and the decoration, and also implements some shared functionality for the decorations.

 - The libkwineffects library, located in libkwineffects/*, which is used for communication between the core and the effects and also implements some shared functionality for the effects and the compositor.

 - The Window and Desktop Switching framework is located in tabbox/*

 KWin has relatively few classes.
 The two main classes are Client, which represents windows on the screen, and Workspace, which represents the whole screen and manages windows.
 Since KWin also needs to track unmanaged windows for compositing, there is a base class Toplevel for all windows, from which Client inherits, and from which also class Unmanaged inherits.
 A third inheriting class Deleted keeps a copy of the window pixmap for animation when a window is closed.
 These classes are rather large, because they fulfill complicated tasks.
-In order to reduce size of their source files these some functionality is in separate .cpp file grouped by their purpose.
-Lately the functionality is getting split out of Workspace.
+In order to reduce the size of their source files these some functionality is in a separate .cpp file grouped by their purpose.
+Lately, the functionality is getting split out of Workspace.

 The following lists the source files relevant for the core of the window manager:

 - workspace.* - core of class Workspace

 - client.* - core of class Client

 - toplevel.* - core of the base class Toplevel